DUI and Criminal Defense Attorney

 DUI and Misdemeanor Expungement

 If you are seeking to clean up your criminal record or an expungement, contact Justin Pitman at The Pitman Law Firm.
-Mr. Pitman is a criminal defense attorney who has successfully handled multiple expungements in the Los Angeles, Ventura and San Bernardino areas.
+Mr. Pitman is an Encino criminal defense attorney who has successfully handled multiple expungements in the Los Angeles, Ventura and San Bernardino areas.

 The law in this area is constantly changing, and having an experienced expungement attorney will help make sure your recorded is cleaned up.